Introduction: Backyard Dunk Tank

 Cut a 10” diameter circle from some plywood for the target and attach it to the bottom end of the 45 degree pipe.
 My initial attempt was to use 2 screws but that proved inadequate so I would recommend two 1-1/2” pipe clamps bolted to the wood.

-At this point I put a piece of surgical rubber tubing inline to relieve stress before tying it off to the eye on the PVC.
+At this point I put a piece of surgical rubber tubing to relieve stress by tying it off to the eye on the PVC and a second eye on the frame.
+This will keep the arm from going to far in the event of a hard hit which would pull the flapper from it's mount.
 Make sure the flapper opens when the target is moved to the rear.
-I also tied a second piece of rubber tubing from the PVC eye to the wood “T” eye because the wind was moving the trigger and slightly opening the flapper.

 Two other modifications I made were to put a ratchet strap over the top of the bucket for safety and hook a few fishing bobbers to the line right above the flapper.
 The force of the water exiting the flapper was causing it to close too soon so the bobbers help keep it open until the bucket is empty.